 One and two year full-time courses are eligible for support.
-Part-time courses studied over two to four years are eligible, and are subject to a minimum average 50% intensity requirement where there is an equivalent full-time course.
-Part-time courses that are up to 3 years in length and have no full-time equivalent course are eligible for support if they are up to three years in length.
+Part-time courses studied over two to four years are eligible, but they are subject to a minimum average 50% intensity requirement where there is an equivalent full-time course.
+Part-time courses that have no full-time equivalent course are eligible for support if they are up to three years in length.

-Master’s courses that are currently funded by the undergraduate support system, such as integrated Master’s (MSci, MEng), will not be eligible for PGL.
-Neither will other postgraduate qualifications that do not result in a Master’s qualification, such as a Postgraduate Diploma.
+Masters courses that are currently funded by the undergraduate support system, such as integrated Masters (MSci, MEng, etc), will not be eligible for PGL.
+Neither will other postgraduate qualifications that do not result in a Masters qualification, such as a Postgraduate Diploma.